QED1224/Toontown-Resources/README.md

 ## Private Servers

-The information used in this guide is primarily based on the source code of Toontown Online and, as such, it neither guarantees accuracy with regard to any private servers that have modified any of the coding, nor aims to keep up with any of their future changes.
+The information used in this guide is primarily based on the source code of Toontown Online.
+While the majority of the information in this guide is accurate to the Toontown Rewritten private server, there are some modifications made between the two.
+As a result, any changes between Toontown Online and Toontown Rewritten will be noted in [this section](#ttr).

 ## About the Authors